 For about the next sixteen years, 24 Marlborough was occupied as a lodging house for a number of single young men, who usually continued to live there until they were married.

 Among the first residents was William Minot’s son, real estate trustee Laurence Minot.
 He had lived at 25 Mt.
-Vernon in 1888, and before that with his father at 22 Marlborough.
-He continued to live at 24 Marlborough until 1901, when he moved to 409 Commonwealth to live with his niece, Katharine Minot, whose father, William Minot, III, had died in November of 1900 (her mother, Elizabeth Vredenburgh (Van Pelt) Minot, had already died, in September of 1897).
-Laurence and Katharine Minot continued to live together at 409 Commonwealth until her marriage in November of 1904 to attorney Henry Morse Channing.
-Thereafter, Laurence Minot moved to 144 Marlborough and the Channings moved to 142 Marlborough.
+Vernon in 1888 and before that with his father at 22 Marlborough.
+He continued to live at 24 Marlborough until late 1900, when he moved to 409 Commonwealth to serve as guardian of the four minor children of his brother, William Minot, III, who died in November of 1900.

 In his 1895 submission to his Harvard Class Report (Class of 1880), Laurence H. H. Johnson commented: “This past winter I have been living at No. 24 Marlborough Street, Boston, with four or five other Harvard men, where we keep bachelor’s hall, and imagine that we are quite as happy as those who send in ‘maiden name of wife, her parents’ names in full, names of children, etc.'”